PipelineExpert/mariadb-cluster/README.md

 # mariadb-cluster
-work in progress: create secure docker containers running a galera cluster accross networks
+Create secure docker containers running a galera cluster accross networks Use at your own risk and modify paths/my.cnf as desired for security and setings

-pull container from vernonco/mariadb-cluster
+Docker container can be pulled from vernonco/mariadb-cluster

 **Currently using Mariadb 10.1.12.**
 Modified the official Mariadb docker container to create a secure ssl cluster: